Configuration Overview

 File Structure

-A docker-agent YAML config has these main sections:
+A docker-agent config has these main sections:

 # 1. Version — configuration schema version (optional but recommended)